-If a juvenile is adjudicated delinquent of a DUI, the Judge can adjudicate them delinquent.
+If a juvenile is determined by the court to have committed a DUI, the Judge can adjudicate them delinquent.
 This is the equivalent of being found guilty in “adult” court.
-At disposition, the juvenile equivalent of sentencing, the juvenile will be placed on juvenile probation and have attend counseling.
-Being adjudicated delinquent is basically the same thing as being convicted as an adult.
-Every six months after being determined to be an adjudicated delinquent the court reviews the case to determine how the juvenile is doing generally and if they have completed their requirements in the first six months they are generally released from supervision.
-If not, then they are supervised for 6 more months.
+At disposition, the juvenile equivalent of sentencing, the juvenile will be placed on juvenile probation and will likely have attend counseling.
+Being an adjudicated delinquent is basically the same thing as being convicted.
+Every six months after being determined to be an adjudicated delinquent the court reviews the case to determine how the juvenile is doing generally and if they have completed their requirements for supervision or if they need additional time.
 Rarely are juveniles supervised for more than a year.

-There is also the possibility of a juvenile consent decree.
-A consent decree is an alternative to being adjudicated delinquent.
+There is also the possibility of a consent decree.
+A consent decree is an alternative to being an adjudicated delinquent.
 A consent decree is like the juvenile version of ARD.
 If after six months the juvenile completes their program requirements, the charges are dismissed.
 If the juvenile needs more time to complete the program the consent decree can be extended for an additional six months of supervision.
 Once the charges are dismissed the juvenile can petition to have their record expunged.
 Consent decrees are not considered an adjudication of delinquency or a finding of guilt.
 However, if the juvenile is placed on a consent decree for a DUI there will be a six-month loss of driving privileges.

 Juveniles do have the right to fight the DUI charges.
 No juvenile should ask for a consent decree or plead guilty to a DUI offense until after their case has been thoroughly investigated.
 The juvenile court process moves fast so it is essential to get an attorney quickly.
 For more information on how the juvenile court system works see our blog posts on the subject: Juvenile Cases, The Juvenile System Part 1, and The Juvenile Justice System Part 2.